-American Senior Communities, LLC ("Employer") has established the American Senior Communities Health Reimbursement Arrangement Plan (the "Plan" or "HRA") effective 1/1/2024 (the "Effective Date").
+American Senior Communities, LLC ("Employer") has established the American Senior Communities Health Reimbursement Arrangement Plan (the "Plan" or "HRA") effective January 1, 2025 (the "Effective Date," also the "Plan Year Start Date").

 This document (the "Summary") is both the Plan Document and the Summary Plan Description for the HRA.
 The HRA is offered in conjunction with, and intended to supplement, the major medical insurance coverage that is provided by Employer (the "Group Health Plan") to eligible employees and their dependents.
-The HRA subsidizes participating employees' cost-sharing obligations under the Group Health Plan for eligible services received from a Top Provider, as outlined in this Summary.
+The HRA subsidizes participating employees' cost-sharing obligations under the Group Health Plan for care received from certain health care providers, as outlined and explained in this Summary.

-Your Employer has hired Garner Health Technology, Inc. ("Garner" or "Garner Health") to administer the HRA using a program (the "Garner Program") that utilizes data to identify the high-quality healthcare providers that participate in the Group Health Plan's provider network ("Top Providers") based on those doctors' past performance practicing evidence-based medicine and avoiding care that is medically inappropriate.
+Your Employer has hired Garner Health Technology, Inc. ("Garner" or "Garner Health") to administer the HRA using a program (the "Garner Program") that utilizes data to identify the high-quality health care providers that participate in the Group Health Plan's provider network, based on those providers' past performance practicing evidence-based medicine and avoiding care that is medically inappropriate.

-Your Employer has agreed to pay for your copay, deductible, and coinsurance through the HRA when you get care from Top Providers, up to the following limits:
+Your Employer has agreed to reimburse you for your out-of-pocket deductible, copay, and coinsurance expenses ("Out-of-Pocket Medical Expenses") through the HRA when you receive care from providers that have been recommended to you by Garner, up to the following limits: